owncloud/docs/docs/the-branching-workflow.md

 This approach aims to do two things:

-- **Document the major _and minor_ release versions.** Doing so should make it easier for systems administrators, as well as ownCloud administrators and users, to maintain and use their ownCloud installations, because they can use the documentation **specifically-targetted at their installation's major and minor release**.
+- **Document the major _and minor_ release versions.** Doing so should make it easier for systems administrators, as well as ownCloud administrators and users, to maintain and use their ownCloud installations, because they can use the documentation **specifically-targeted at their installation's major and minor release**.
 - **Reduce the documentation maintenance overhead.** If the documentation for each version only covered the major release, it would invariably need periodic minor — _and optionally patch_ — specific changes to cover _new_, _deprecated_, and _changed features_.
 While doing this, initially, would not incur too much overhead, over time it would become a maintenance nightmare.

 ## How It Works